nopjia/tracer/README.md

 - **Translate** - Ctrl + Left Click +  drag
 - **Scale** - Ctrl + Right Click +  drag
 - **Rotate** - Ctrl + Middle Click +  drag

+## Details

+Real-time iterative path tracer CUDA.

+Image draw done through CUDA OpenGL Interop, by mapping OpenGL pixel buffer object to CUDA memory, then drawing the pixel buffer out as a texture on a full screen quad.

+Path tracing kernel is a per-bounce structure, instead of a mega-kernel structure, in order to minimize thread divergence.

+Runs at ~20fps on GeForce GT 650M.
+Achieves considerably converged image at ~900 iterations, after ~45 seconds.

 ## References